A Guide to the Five Villages of Cinque Terre

 Things to See and Do in Riomaggiore

 The most populated of the five villages, Riomaggiore is the southern-most village, linked by sea, train, and hiking trails that are not for the faint of heart.
 In the village, you’ll find fantastic restaurants and one of the best sunset views in all of the Cinque Terre.
 If taking the train from La Spezia in the south, it’s just 8 minutes – a bit longer if heading from one of the other villages to the north, depending on your starting point.
 Riomaggiore is a wonderful place to enjoy incredible views.
 Stroll along the village’s main street past restaurants and artisan shops, down to the sea, where a small marina filled with fishing boats fill the small harbor.
 The highest viewpoint from up on the hill is from Castello di Riomaggiore.

 No matter which of the five villages of Cinque Terre that you visit, you’ll be met with stunning coastline scenery and the picturesque, iconic pastel colors.
-Our next post will highlight five wonderful day trips you can easily make from Cinque Terre, which will add to the adventure and beauty of visiting the beautiful Ligurian coast.
+To learn more about our Cinque Terre itinerary options or to add the five villages to your travel plans, contact Italy4Real to help you plan your trip of a lifetime.